dkallen78/Mathemagicus-Version-2.0/README.md

 I made a cover for the book with a leather texture cover that I need to sharpen up later.

+### Update 2 (after midnight)

+The game is functionally complete, that is, it has all of the basic functionality that I want in it.

+The big addition this time is the save and continue functionality.
+I used local storage to save all the important values and I delete them all whenever a new game is started.
+I'm sure there's a way around that but it's not important at this point.

+I cleaned up a few display bugs that I hadn't noticed before.

+I added a button to skip the townIntro() text dialogue.

+I added in a function that lets me debug and test easier and put a button for it on the first page but I commented it out for mass consumption.

-### Up next: adding save and continue functionality, adding number sequences to potential boss attacks
+### Up next: adding number sequences to potential boss attacks

 I want the bosses to do more attacks, like number sequences.
 I like the random algebra attacks and I want to find more ways to mix it up for the player.

-Adding continue functionality will involve using local storage for values that I want to persist.
+I've already sketched out the basic algorithm for generating number sequence problems so that should be easy to implement.
+I've also got an old program that does number rounding that I might put in if I find the right way to implement it.